NitorCreations/aws-oidc-login/README.md

 ## Install aws-oidc-login

-Clone this repo and run "`pip install -e .`" inside it.
+Clone this repo and run `pip install aws-oidc-login` inside it.

 ## Run

-Log in with default profile by simply running `aws-oidc-login`.
+The executable is called `aol`.
+Log in with default profile by simply running `aol` or specify a profile with `aol [profile]`.

-See `aws-oidc-login -h` for options.
+See `aol -h` for more options.